Implant Restorations At Dr. MIMI Cabanban Family Dentistry

-It doesn’t happen very often, but just like real teeth, dental implants can become damaged even when we’re taking great care of them.
-It could be the result of the implant not bonding sufficiently to the jaw bone, or the jaw bone itself could be the problem.
-If your implant becomes cracked, chipped, or feels loose, it’s time to come visit Dr. Cabanban for repairs.
-If you live in Lakewood, CA or the surrounding area, we would like to serve you and welcome you to our family.
+It doesn’t happen very often, but just like natural teeth, dental implants can become damaged even when we’re taking great care of them.
+It could result from the implant not bonding sufficiently to the jaw bone, or the jaw bone itself could be the problem.
+If your implant becomes cracked, chipped, or feels loose, it’s time to visit Dr. Cabanban in Lakewood, CA. We want to help you with restorative dentistry and welcome you to our dental family.

 How Does Dr. Cabanban Perform Implant Restorations?

 How Dr. Cabanban performs an implant restoration depends on how it is damaged.
 Suppose the problem is only with a crown or bridge.
 In that case, it can be repaired or replaced without touching the implant.

 However, the repair process becomes more complex if the implant or post is damaged.
 First, the implant must be removed, which may require surgery.
 After healing, a new dental implant procedure will occur if the jaw bone is healthy enough.

 You should maintain excellent oral hygiene habits to ensure your implant restoration lasts long-term.
 An implant obviously can’t get a cavity like a normal tooth.
 Still, the surrounding tissue can be vulnerable to infection because it lacks the periodontal ligament between the gum and implant.
 We encourage dental implant patients to diligently brush and floss to avoid problems like peri-implantitis.